MicrosoftLearning/AI-102-AIEngineer/Instructions/20-ocr.md

 4. Wait for deployment to complete, and then view the deployment details.
 5. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
 You will need the endpoint and one of the keys from this page in the next procedure.

-## Prepare to use the Computer Vision SDK
+## Prepare to use the Azure AI Vision SDK

-In this exercise, you'll complete a partially implemented client application that uses the Computer Vision SDK to read text.
+In this exercise, you'll complete a partially implemented client application that uses the Azure AI Vision SDK to read text.

 > **Note**: You can choose to use the SDK for either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **20-ocr** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.
 2. Right-click the **read-text** folder and open an integrated terminal.
-Then install the Computer Vision SDK package by running the appropriate command for your language preference:
+Then install the Azure AI Vision SDK package by running the appropriate command for your language preference:

 **C#**